Little penguin: Zoological exhibits

 Zoological exhibits featuring purpose-built enclosures for Eudyptula species can be seen in Australia at the Adelaide Zoo, Melbourne Zoo, the National Zoo & Aquarium in Canberra, Perth Zoo, Caversham Wildlife Park (Perth), Ballarat Wildlife Park, Sea Life Sydney Aquarium, and the Taronga Zoo in Sydney.
 Enclosures include nesting boxes or similar structures for the animals to retire into, a reconstruction of a pool and in some cases, a transparent aquarium wall to allow patrons to view the animals underwater while they swim.

 Eudyptula penguin exhibit exists at Sea World, on the Gold Coast, Queensland, Australia.
 In early March 2007, 25 of the 37 penguins died from an unknown toxin following a change of gravel in their enclosure.
 It is still not known what caused the deaths of the penguins, and it was decided not to return the 12 surviving penguins to the same enclosure where the penguins became ill.
 A new enclosure for the little penguin colony was opened at Sea World in 2008.

-In New Zealand, Eudyptula penguin exhibits exist at the Auckland Zoo, the Wellington Zoo, and the National Aquarium of New Zealand.
+In New Zealand, Eudyptula penguin exhibits exist at the Auckland Zoo, the Wellington Zoo, the International Antarctic Centre and the National Aquarium of New Zealand.
 Since 2017, the National Aquarium of New Zealand, has featured a monthly "Penguin of the Month" board, declaring two of their resident animals the "Naughty" and "Nice" penguin for that month.
 Photos of the board have gone viral and gained the aquarium a large worldwide social media following.

-Eudyptula penguins can also be seen at the Louisville Zoo and the Bronx Zoo.
+In the United States, Eudyptula penguins can be seen at the Louisville Zoo the Bronx Zoo, Albuquerque Zoo, and the Cincinnati Zoo.